LuddeNordb/grad-recruitment-case-ds-25/README.md

 ## Project Overview

-This project provides quantitative forecasts of Swedish demographic changes in the near future to guide market entry and potential decisions.
-My work involved three steps:\
+This project delivers a forward-looking, quantitative view of demographic shifts across Sweden to support informed market entry and investment decisions.
+The analysis was structured into three core workstreams:

+**1. Data Preparation**
-**Data Preparation:** I combined nine years (2015–2024) of $1\text{km}^2$ population data into a single dataset and aggregated the population into three strategic groups: Kids, Adults, and Seniors.\
+I consolidated nine years of high-resolution (1 km²) population data (2015–2024) into a unified dataset and aggregated individuals into three strategic segments: **Kids**, **Adults**, and **Seniors**.
+This created a consistent historical foundation for analysing trends at both local and national scales.

+**2. Forecasting**
-**Forecasting:** I used an XGBoost machine learning model to predict the population change for each of the three groups in every $1\text{km}^2$ square for the years $\mathbf{2024}$ to $\mathbf{2026}$.
-I used four years of historical data for each square as well as the mean aggregated regional and communal population size as predictors for future growth.
-The predicted results were then aggregated per commune, and a percentage change in the three groups was calculated based on the 2024 actual population and the predicted 2026 population.\
+Using an XGBoost model, I forecasted population change for each demographic segment in every 1 km² grid cell for **2024–2026**.
+The model incorporated four years of historical data per grid, together with aggregated regional and municipal population indicators, to predict short-term growth trajectories.
+Forecasts were then aggregated to commune level, enabling calculation of expected percentage change from 2024 to 2026 for each segment.

-**Strategic Visualization:** I created two key tools for decision-makers:\ Quadrant Matrices: These charts plot Communes based on their Current Market Size (X-axis) and Predicted Growth (Y-axis).
-This clearly separates markets into four categories: Golden Markets, Future Hubs, Mature, and Shrinking, informing location and timing.\
-Overlap Analysis: This analysis identifies the regions where High Growth is predicted to occur simultaneously across multiple demographic groups (e.g., "All Three Hotspots"), guiding the optimal resource allocation strategy for diversified investments.
+**3. Strategic Visualisation**
+To translate results into actionable insights, I developed two complementary decision tools:
+- **Quadrant Matrices:** Plotting communes by *current market size* (X-axis) and *predicted growth* (Y-axis), segmenting them into **Golden Markets**, **Future Hubs**, **Mature**, and **Shrinking** areas, therefore clarifying both timing and investment potential.
+- **Overlap Analysis:** Identifying communes expected to experience concurrent growth across multiple demographic groups (“**All Three Hotspots**”), supporting prioritisation where diversified demand is most likely.

+**Note on Further Verification**
+While the forecasting framework provides a strong directional signal, the underlying data and model outputs should be further validated to ensure no anomalies, artifacts, or data quality issues influence strategic decisions.

 ## Environment Setup